DrJDavid/promptpilot/README.md

 - Code embedding generation and storage using Supabase pgvector
 - Semantic code search using vector similarity
 - AI-enhanced code understanding and prompt generation
+- Simple CLI interface to interact with repositories

 ## Setup